wanraziq10/Search_Github_Repository/README.md

 ```

 ## ADMIN REPORT
-The report is provided in report folder in text file.
+The report will be generate in text file.